intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 Resolving deltas: 100% (3/3), done.
 ```

-7. Run the `launch_benchmark.py` script from the models repo that we
+7. Next, navigate to the `benchmarks` directory of the
-just cloned, with the appropriate parameters including: the
-`coco_val.record` data location (from step 4), the pre-trained
+[intelai/models](https://github.com/intelai/models) repo that was just
+cloned in the previous step.
+SSD-MobileNet can be run for benchmarking
+throughput and latency, or testing accuracy.

+To benchmarking for throughput and latency, use the following command,
+but replace in your path to the unzipped coco dataset images from step 3
+for the `--dataset-location`, the path to the frozen graph that you
-`frozen_inference_graph.pb` input graph file (from step 5, and the
+downloaded in step 5 as the `--in-graph`, and use the `--benchmark-only`
-location of your `tensorflow/models` clone (from step 1).
+flag:

 ```
 $ cd /home/myuser/models/benchmarks